Magnetic field-induced deformation of the spin-density wave microphases in Ca$_3$Co$_2$O$_6$: Summary and outlook

-In summary, we presented a comprehensive theory for magnetic field-induced effects on the equilibrium state of CCO and similar materials, such as Ca$_3$Co$_{2-x}$Mn$_x$O$_6$~\cite{Zapf18,Kim18}, Sr$_2$Ca$_2$CoMn$_2$O$_9$~\cite{Hardy18}, and Ca$_3$CoRhO$_6$~\cite{Niitaka01}.
-In a magnetic field, the deformation of SDW microphases as a function of $T$, as characterized by $\mathbf{Q}(T)$, occurs much more rapidly, resulting in ``steeper'' Devil's staircases than in zero field (Fig.~\ref{fig:C_and_Q}).
-The deformation eventually leads to the IC-C transition into the PDA (FIM) state for $h = 0$ ($h \ne 0$) with a possibility of an unconfirmed mixed phase in an extremely low-field regime.
-Theoretically, these field-induced phenomena emerge through an indirect control of phase-locking terms in the effective sine-Gordon model by magnetic field and temperature.
+To summarize, we presented the magnetic phase diagram in equilibrium of the 3D spin model for the frustrated quasi-one-dimensional triangular Ising antiferromagnet Ca$_3$Co$_2$O$_6$.
+We identified the region of incommensurate SDW microphases in a magnetic field (Fig.~\ref{fig:phase_diagram}).
+We found the deformation of SDW microphases as a function of $T$, characterized by the temperature dependence of the ordering wavevector $\mathbf{Q}(T)$, occurring much more rapidly in a magnetic field than in zero field (Fig.~\ref{fig:C_and_Q}).
+The deformation eventually leads to the IC-C transition into the PDA (FIM) state for $h = 0$ ($h \ne 0$).
+Between the PDA and the FIM phases, there may be a mixed phase in an extremely low-field regime, though not confirmed in this work.
+The GL theory we derived includes different symmetry-allowed Umklapp terms for $h = 0$ and $h \ne 0$.
+The GL theory allowed for further deriving an effective sine-Gordon model that provides a qualitative explanation of the observed magnetic field-induced deformation of the SDW microphases.
+Moreover, these effective theories demonstrate that the present system can be seen as an incarnation of the classic ANNNI model,\cite{Bak80} despite different appearance of the lattice structure and the complicated network of the exchange interactions.

-Interestingly, the obtained SDW-FIM phase boundary nearly coincides with the boundary detected by $\mu$SR measurements~\cite{Takeshita2007} and also with one detected by weak anomaly in the magnetic entropy change~\cite{Lampen14}.
-A preliminary resonant x-ray study also reported a field-induced IC-C transition~\cite{Mazzoli09}, though this experiment performed at 5~K likely reflects out-of-equilibrium phenomena at low temperatures.
-However, when combined with the recently-proposed elaborate field-cooling protocol~\cite{Nekrashevic21}, neutron scattering and other spectroscopies focusing on the low-field regime are promising to examine the field-induced behaviors discussed in this work, which may provide further insights in the peculiar slow dynamics and out-of-equilibrium behaviors in CCO and related materials.